-- (a) Carry out the checks given in the Flight Reference Cards. - ★(b) After parking for an "engines-running" crew change the aircraft must be made "Safe for Parking".
-The "Crew Change-over Checks" in the FRC's must be carried out by the relieving crew before taxying.
+(a) Carry out the After Landing checks given in the Flight Reference Cards.

+(b) After parking for an "engine-running crew change" the aircraft must be made "Safe for Parking."
+The "Crew Changer-over Checks" in the FRC's must be carried out by the relieving crew before taxying.